 The main lake-cruise boats leave from just in front of the train station, and at the very least it's worth doing the simple round-trip of about one hour where you don't even leave the boat.
 If you have most of a full day you have up to 35 different options of stops to disembark and walk around before catching another boat back to Lucerne.

 Especially in nice weather, even the short lake tour is lovely, and if you have more time you can jump off at Vitznau and do the scenic hike up Mount Rigi.
 There are also small lakeside villages that are ideal for a stroll and lunch stop.
 Long story short, there are dozens of interesting sightseeing options that are available using part of the boat tour, and the views all around are wonderful.

 Visit Mount Pilatus

 The tallest mountain around Lucerne is just behind the city, and it's also extremely popular for hiking, although you don't actually have to walk up or down if you don't want to.
-You can take the steepest cogwheel train in the world up to near the summit, and there is also a gondola and cable car going to the same place.
+You can take the steepest cogwheel train in the world up to near the summit (except in winter), and there is also a gondola and cable car going to the same place all year round.

 You can take the cogwheel train up and have a more or less flat hike around the summit area, and then take the gondola and cable car back down again.
 You can do them in the other order, and the cost is the same either way.
 At around US$65, this is not a cheap hike, but like most everything in Switzerland, the quality is high so it doesn't feel like a rip-off.
 You can reach the cable car in 10 minutes on a public trolly bus from Lucerne.

 Visit Mount Rigi